zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 15.5 #
+## What's new in v 15.6 #

-- Changed spacing of menu entries
-- Added option for 1 line small thumbs in vertical
-- Added option to show 3D box art
+- Added Virtual Console logo
-- Enabled scraping of 3D box art
+- Fixed wheel animation
-- Fixed bug related to menu sizing
+- Fixed issue with auto update
-- Minor bug fixes

 ## Emulator system identifier #